 a) Mould Making

 Mould making is the process of manufacturing by shaping liquid raw material using a rigid frame called a mould.
-Moulding sand will be used for manufacturing of the mould.
+Moulding sand will be used for manufacturing the mould.
 Consists of 3 basic elements

 - Silica sand particles